-The other common use case is for debugging Partial Reconfiguration and Tandem with Field Updates designs.
+The other common use case is for debugging Dynamic Function eXchange and Tandem with Field Updates designs.
 For more information on the Tandem with Field Updates flow and Debug Bridge refer to UltraScale+ Devices Integrated Block for PCI Express LogiCORE IP Product Guide (PG213).

-The Debug Bridge can also be used with the PCIe® core in systems where JTAG is not the preferred communication and debug mechanism.
-For more information on the using the XVC flow with the PCIe core and Debug Bridge refer to UltraScale+ Devices Integrated Block for PCI Express LogiCORE IP Product Guide (PG213).
+The Debug Bridge can also be used with the PCle® core in systems where JTAG is not the preferred communication and debug mechanism.
+For more information on the using the XVC flow with the PCle core and Debug Bridge refer to UltraScale+ Devices Integrated Block for PCl Express LogiCORE IP Product Guide (PG213).